Driver Attitude and Speeding

 Drivers are attached to their cars and the possibilities that they offer.
 They encourage and maintain particular patterns of household location, work, leisure and familial and social networks.
 But they also enable drivers to speed.

-* Reducing the presses to speed from time and schedule pressure where behavior is ruled by timetables, appointments and arrangements entered into would also be difficult, requiring a general reduction in the pace of modern life.
-Recognising and resisting the perceived pressure to ‘keep up’ with the traffic around you is not easy, just as overcoming any habitual behavior supported by social norms requires hard, and sometime seemingly thankless, expenditure of effort.
+- Reducing the presses to speed from time and schedule pressure where behaviour is ruled by timetables, appointments and arrangements entered into would also be difficult, requiring a general reduction in the pace of modern life.
+Recognising and resisting the perceived pressure to ‘keep up’ with the traffic around you is not easy, just as overcoming any habitual behaviour supported by social norms requires hard, and sometimes seemingly thankless, the expenditure of effort.

-* To change a person’s behavior requires either changing the person or changing the conditions under which they operate
+- To change a person’s behaviour requires either changing the person or changing the conditions under which they operate.